Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Numerical Evaluation

+In this subsection, we evaluate three representative BP-based decoders as baselines.
+The first is BP-OSD-7, which performs sufficient BP iterations before entering OSD-7, thereby placing most of the decoding effort in the BP stage.
+The second baseline is BP-LSD, which performs very limited BP iterations before entering the post-processing stage (LSD), thereby shifting more of the decoding effort to post-processing.
+The third baseline is Relay-BP, which represents a BP decoder that has already been internally optimized and accelerated.
+This allows us to evaluate whether our method can further accelerate an already optimized BP algorithm.
+Together, these three decoders represent different BP decoding strategies and are sufficient to show that our method is broadly applicable to BP-based decoders.

+\textbf{BP-OSD-7:} To evaluate the performance of our method under this type of decoder, we follow the procedure described in the motivation section to estimate the number of iterations required for sufficient convergence under different physical error rates.
+Accordingly, the maximum iteration counts for p = 0.05\%, 0.1\%, 0.2\%, 0.3\%, 0.45\%, and 0.6\% are set to 100, 300, 500, 1,000, 3,000, and 5,000, respectively.

-As shown in Figure~\ref{fig:relative}, we evaluate the relative iteration count and relative decoding time for $d=6, 10,$ and $12$ under different physical error rates.
-The relative iteration count is calculated as follows:
+We adjust the channel probability vector by scaling the prior probabilities of the corresponding error events.
+We test scaling factors of 2, 4, and 6.
+The result with the worst-performing scaling factor is reported as the worst case (dashed line) in Figure~\ref{fig:main_eva}(a) and (b), while the result with the best-performing scaling factor is reported as the best case (solid line).
+We evaluate the relative iteration count and relative decoding time for BB codes with d=6,10, and 12 under different physical error rates.
+The relative iteration count is defined as

-Similarly, the relative decoding time is calculated by dividing the total runtime of the preprocessing decoder (lower part of Figure~\ref{fig:Evaluation}) by that of the baseline decoder (upper part of Figure~\ref{fig:Evaluation}).
+Similarly, the relative decoding time is defined as the ratio between the total runtime of the preprocessing+baseline decoder and that of the baseline decoder.

-In Figure~\ref{fig:relative}\,(a), we observe substantial decoding speedups at lower physical error rates.
-For example, at $p=0.05\%$, the best relative iteration counts of all three codes are below 0.2: 0.16 for $d=6$, 0.16 for $d=10$, and 0.19 for $d=12$.
+We observe that at lower physical error rates, the number of iterations is significantly reduced, leading to substantial improvements in decoding speed — about 10× faster.
 This is because at low error rates, errors are sparsely distributed, allowing the preprocessing step to effectively utilize local syndrome patterns for error detection.
-As the physical error rate increases, error patterns become more complex, making it more difficult for preprocessing alone to resolve errors.
+However, as the physical error rate increases, error patterns become more complex, making it more difficult for preprocessing alone to resolve errors.
 Consequently, the performance improvement diminishes at higher error rates.
-A similar trend can be observed in Figure~\ref{fig:relative}\,(b), which illustrates the relative decoding latency across different physical error rates.

-Table~\ref{tab:relative} further lists the iteration counts and per-cycle decoding latency of both the baseline and the preprocessing decoder at $p=0.05\%, 0.2\%,$ and $0.6\%$, where the preprocessing decoder results correspond to the lower bounds in Figure~\ref{fig:relative}\,(a) and (b).
+For the logical error rate (LER), Figure~\ref{fig:main_eva}(c) shows that preprocessing decoder has almost the same performance as BP-OSD.
+All reported logical error rate results are obtained using scaling factors 2 and 4, as they achieve similar accuracy.
+In contrast, a scaling factor of 6 is too aggressive in this setting and is therefore excluded.
+Overall, preprocessing decoder reduces decoding time while maintaining the same accuracy as BP-OSD.